 This is alright

 A decent example would be Life Insurance Broker at AIG Insurance – we can pretty much guess what this person does and what they sell.
-We also recognize the brand in AIG, in spite of recent problems (all publicity is good publicity huh!).
+We also recognise the brand in AIG, in spite of recent problems (all publicity is good publicity huh!).
 What we don’t know is who the target audience is, could be individuals and it could be corporate policies.

 How to really do it

 The best example would be where you manually go in and change the headline to a marketing phrase that is relevant to your target audience.
 If you have a personal brand statement you’ll want to use it here.
 Helping Farmers Sell Truckloads of Turnips is a good start which can be ever more targeted.
 Helping British Farmers Sell Truckloads of Class I Turnips is even better.
-By reading this we instantly know what the person does, whom they do it for and that they have at least some sense of humor.
+By reading this we instantly know what the person does, whom they do it for and that they have at least some sense of humour.

 5 LinkedIn headline tips

 - First think value proposition – how do you provide value?
 Be as specific as possible here and remember the old saying: “the nicher, the richer”.

 - Think target audience – whom do you provide value for and who will read this?
 It’s not always the end customer that is the decision maker.

 - Unique selling point – you are likely to be stacked up against your competitors and you had better have your USP in the headline already to stand out.

 - Now think keywords, pepper your headline with the keywords that you think people will do searches for.
 The more technical terms here the better (software, standards, certifications etc).